-- (1) require the opinion in writing of the principal officer in each of the Executive departments; - (2) take care that the laws are faithfully executed; (3) give the Congress information on the State of the Union; (4) recommend to the Congress such measures as he judges necessary; (5) approve or disapprove bills passed by the Congress; and (6) convene either or both houses of Congress.
+- (1) require the opinion in writing of the principal officer in each of the Executive departments; (2) take care that the laws are faithfully executed; (3) give the Congress information on the State of the Union; - (4) recommend to the Congress such measures as he judges necessary; (5) approve or disapprove bills passed by the Congress; and (6) convene either or both Houses of Congress.

-OMB Circular No. A-19 sets forth the basic guidelines and procedures for carrying out the function, which has existed since the 1930s.
+OMB Circular No. A-19 sets forth the basic guidelines and procedures for carrying out the function.
+These procedures have been substantially the same for over 60 years.